bristowsoundsgood/bristowsoundsgood/README.md

 ## 🛠️ **Ongoing Projects**

 ### 🎶 **Grunt Work**
-A tool designed for music producers to quickly find vocal samples.
+A tool designed for music producers to quickly find clean vocal samples.
+Scrapes **discogs.com** for a list of acapellas that satisfy specified search filters.

-🔍 **What it does:**
-- Scrapes **discogs.com** for a list of acapellas under specified search filters.

 ---

 ## 📫 **Contact**